Sajalagn123/hw2-professionalport-Sajal/README.md

 Added links to the github repo and the website for the first and only project listed right now.

+Made the banner image a flex container and made it so taht the footer stays at the bottom of the screen when the window is resized.

 ## Instalation
 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.